 How to Make Chicken Wild Rice Soup

-1. Slowly cook the veggies.
-Melt 4 tablespoons butter and sauté the onions, celery, and carrots in a large Dutch oven or pot (at least 7.5 quarts) over medium heat.
+1. Soften the vegetables.
+Melt the butter in a large Dutch oven or pot (at least 7.5 quarts) and set over medium heat.
+Once the butter has melted, add the onions, celery, and carrots.
 Cook until softened, approximately 10-15 minutes.
+In the last minute, stir in the minced garlic and fresh thyme, and season with salt and pepper.

 3. Add the rice.
+Mixing well to combine.

 7. Remove from heat and add the heavy cream.
 Stir in as much (or as little) heavy whipping cream as you’d like (I added approximately 3/4 cup).
-Feel free to add shredded cheese for an extra luscious and creamy soup.

 8. Serve.
 Serve garnished with fresh chopped parsley or fresh thyme, if desired.

-Chicken and Wild Rice Soup: Storing and Freezing
+Crock-Pot Chicken and Wild Rice Soup

 RECIPE CARD